leobix/safi/README.md

 Individual functions are coded in separate python files:
 1. ```utils/data_preparation.py``` is the file containing functions to process measurements dataframe (data obtained by Plum air device) as well as forecast dataframe (official forecast from the weather agency).
 Specifically, it includes functions to:
-    - read raw CSV files for measurement(two per year from 2015S1 to 2020S1) and official government forecast data
+    - read raw CSV files for measurement (two per year from 2015 Semester 1 to 2020 Semester 1) and official government forecast data
     - clean data, fill missing values
     - smooth wind angle into continuous data using cos and sin functions
     - extract some key features such as (time of the day, seasonality feature)